Soft pumpkin cookies with cinnamon frosting

 - Add flour mixture to pumpkin mixture and beat until combined, but do not over-mix.

 - Bake for 12 minutes or until tops are set.
-Transfer to wire rack to cool completely.
+Let the cookies cool on the baking sheet for 5 minutes, then transfer to wire rack to cool completely.

 - While cookies are cooling, make frosting: With electric mixer, beat all ingredients together until light and fluffy.